movinalot/ucs-powertool-core/README.md

 # Docker ciscodevnet/ucs-powertool-core
-Docker Image for UCS PowerTool Core 3.0.0.10
+Docker Image for UCS PowerTool Core using the CentOS Image

 This docker image contains all required modules to run UCS PowerTool Core for